Tips for Educators

 Written by the co-creator of Argue Lab and published by Random House, this guide to teaching Thank You for Arguing is packed with teaching tips, exercises, quiz questions, and more.
 And don’t miss the new teacher’s guide to How to Argue with a Cat.

 Haven't read the new edition of Thank You for Arguing yet, and you teach at a high school or college?
 Ask for a free copy!
 Contact us for details.
 (Don't forget your snail-mail address so we can send you the physical version.)
 And you can also request a review copy of How to Argue with a Cat.

 By the way: You can get a bulk educator's discount for Thank You for Arguing from Random House.

-Jay offers free phone-ins, Skype-ins, or Google Hangouts for classes or clubs that use the book.
+Jay offers free video chats for classes or clubs that use either book.
 He can give a quick ten-minute talk about living the writer's life, about how the argument skills have changed him...or any other topic you choose.
 Then we get to interaction, with questions asked live or submitted in advance.
 Click here to learn how.

 Subscribe to our YouTube channel

 Jay and his collaborator, Christina Fox, are releasing weekly videos geared toward your students.
 And they often answer questions students ask in the comments or in ArgueLab!
 You'll find the YouTube channel here.

 Use these online tests

 Use this site as a teacher's guide and give tests on the book's contents.
 This site creates a pdf score certificate that students can email to you.
 Let us know if you have any suggestions for more quizzes.
 If you've created tests that you'd like to share, send them and we'll consider adding them to the test page.
 Afterward, have them produce a competitive 2-minute speech!